randomtruffles/Dominion_League/rules.md

 The League also has the following general rules for games by default:

-* Games should be played on Dominion Online.
+* Games must be played on Dominion Online.
 * There is no official timer in Dominion Online, and games should not use a timer.
 * During games, players may not attempt to gain a competitive advantage by consulting resources other than those maintained by League.
 For example, getting advice from Dominion Strategy articles or from spectators is not allowed.
 The allowed resources maintained by the League are available on the <a href="https://dominionleague.org/resources">Dominion League Resources page</a> and may be consulted privately or publicly at anytime.